 Newark is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Newark is a very ethnically-diverse town.
+Newark is an extremely ethnically-diverse town.
 The people who call Newark home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Newark residents report their race to be White.
-Important ancestries of people in Newark include Irish, English, German, Italian, and French.
+The greatest number of Newark residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Newark include English, Scottish, Irish, Italian, and German.

 The most common language spoken in Newark is English.
 Other important languages spoken here include Italian and Russian.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 23 residents per square mile, is less crowded than 94.1% of all U.S. neighborhoods.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 23 people per square mile living here, this neighborhood is less crowded than 94.1% of America. is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Did you know that the neighborhood has more Slovak and Czechoslovakian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Czechoslovakian and Slovak ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.2% of this neighborhood's residents have Slovak ancestry and 0.5% have Czechoslovakian ancestry.
+In fact, 0.5% of this neighborhood's residents have Czechoslovakian ancestry and 1.1% have Slovak ancestry.

 is also pretty special linguistically.
 Significantly, 1.0% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 96.7% of the neighborhoods in America.